Angelica Lopez

-Angelica Danao Lopez (/tl/; born November 22, 2000) is a Filipina model and beauty pageant titleholder who was crowned Binibining Pilipinas International 2023.
-She represented the Philippines at Miss International 2024.
+Angelica Danao Lopez (/tl/; born November 22, 2000) is a Filipino model and beauty pageant titleholder who won Binibining Pilipinas International 2023 and Reina Filipinas Grand International 2026.
+She represented the Philippines at Miss International 2024 and will compete again internationally at Miss Grand International 2026.

 Early life and education

-In June 2021, Lopez entered Palawan State University in Puerto Princesa, Palawan, Philippines to pursue a bachelor's degree in psychology.
+In June 2021, Lopez entered Palawan State University in Puerto Princesa, Philippines, to pursue a bachelor's degree in psychology.

 Pageantry

 Miss Universe Philippines 2022

 Lopez competed at the Miss Universe Philippines 2022 pageant where she represented the province of Palawan and finished in the Top 16.

 Binibining Pilipinas 2023

 Representing Palawan, Lopez was crowned Binibining Pilipinas International 2023 by Binibining Pilipinas International 2022 Nicole Borromeo and Miss International 2022 Jasmin Selberg of Germany by the end of the event.

 Miss International 2024

-Lopez competed and represented the Philippines at the Miss International 2024 pageant but did not place in the finals night.
-After the pageant, it was revealed that Lopez was ranked 21st in the preliminary competition, just a step away from making into the semifinals.
+Lopez represented the Philippines at the Miss International 2024 pageant but did not place in the finals night.
+After the pageant, the organizers revealed that Lopez ranked 21st in the preliminary competition, a placement short of advancing into the semifinals.